CodeByLine/intro-to-strings.js-v-000/README.md

 ## Concatenation

-Unlike Ruby, JavaScript doesn't come with a prior knowledge of how to interpolate a variable (remember, interpolation in Ruby looks like this: `"#{variable_name}"`).
+Unlike Ruby, JavaScript doesn't come with a prior knowledge of how to interpolate a variable (remember, interpolation in Ruby looks like this: `"Hi, my name is #{name}"`).

 Instead, when you want to combine several variables into one long string, you must concatenate.